jeerthik/AR-Book-Cover/README.md

 **First Method: Use GitHub Repo as Project**
 1. Within Unity Hub, go to Projects and click Open.
 Then select the folder to which you cloned this GitHub repository.
 2. Now all the relevant resources are imported into a project.
 Click the 'Play' icon at the top of the screen to test.
+3. Hold up the book or images of the front and back cover to see the AR objects.

 **Second Method: Use UnityPackage within GitHub Repo**
 1. Open a new 3D Project in Unity Hub